 Additional Resources for Members

-Remember, we want you to make use of many resources, don’t just stick with Bitesize Irish Gaelic.
+Remember, we want you to make use of many resources, don’t just stick with Bitesize Irish.
 That’s the approach of our most successful learners.